idp_engine.Expression

 • quantees (List[idp_engine.Expression.Quantee]) –

-• f (Optional[idp_engine.Expression.Expression]) –
+• term (Optional[idp_engine.Expression.Expression]) –

-• if_ (Optional[idp_engine.Expression.Expression]) –
+• condition (Optional[idp_engine.Expression.Expression]) –

 collect(questions, all_=True, co_constraints=True)[source]